-KS3 pupils receive termly grades, with targets in the autumn term and full written reports in the summer term following end of year exams.
+KS3 pupils receive termly grades, with targets in the autumn term, termly grades in the spring term and full written reports in the summer term following end of year exams.

 Lower V (Y10) pupils receive half - termly grades (Working & Predicted), with targets in the autumn term and a full written report in the summer term following end of year exams.